-As my own Synology DS411+II had a similar booting problem, I decided to take it apart to see if it had the same dual in line header socket as the DS415+ version and see if adding the 100 ohm resistor would also fix my NAS unit.
+As my own Synology DS411+II had a similar booting problem, I decided to take it apart to see if it had the same dual in-line header socket as the DS415+ version and see if adding the 100-ohm resistor would also fix my NAS unit.

 Screenshot from EEVBlog YouTube video:

-The Synology DS411+II uses an Intel Atom D525 and after searching online I wasn’t able to find any information about this CPU having the same boot clock issue, I though I would try the resistor fix anyway to see if it would make the NAS usable again.
+The Synology DS411+II uses an Intel Atom D525 and after searching online I wasn’t able to find any information about this CPU having the same boot clock issue, I thought I would try the resistor fix anyway to see if it would make the NAS usable again.